paddle Six Zero

 How it compares

-Vs. Selkirk Luxx Control Air: Both are control flagships, but the Luxx is not thermoformed in the same Gen 3 sense.
+Vs. Selkirk Luxx Control Air: Different tier and different build.
+The Luxx is Selkirk's control flagship at $280 MSRP, currently discounted to $200 direct as of June 2026; the Sapphire at $149.99 is the value-tier alternative.
+The Luxx is not thermoformed in the same Gen 3 sense.
 Pickleball Studio measures the Luxx as softer in feel but with a lower power ceiling and slightly less spin.
-The Sapphire is the more modern build.
-The Luxx is the more traditional Selkirk feel.
+Pick the Luxx if you want the Selkirk feel and flagship support tier.
+Pick the Sapphire if you want the more modern thermoformed build at the lower price.

 Vs. JOOLA Perseus Pro IV: Different category.
 The Perseus is a power paddle with a higher swing weight (~119 per Pickleball Studio), a stiffer feel, and notably more pop.
 If you bang, you want the Perseus.
 If you reset, you want the Sapphire.
 Picking between them is a style question, not a quality question.